 A tray of green coffee beans.
 Credit: Julio Guevara

 Water makes up around 10–12% of processed and dried green beans, but roasting reduces this to around 2.5%.
 As well as water that is already present in the green beans, additional water is created by chemical reactions.
-However, this is vaporized during roasting.
+However, this is vaporized during roasting, physically changing the coffee.

 The loss of moisture and the transformation of some dry matter into gases is why beans have a reduced overall mass after roasting.
 On average, beans lose 12–20% of their weight.
 Roasters often keep track of percent weight loss to help identify which batches might deserve extra scrutiny in quality assurance.